maldr0w/dev-UA/README.md

 # dev-UA - Development of Uartic project
 ### Description and motivations:
-- This project is part of a summer internship at UIT
+- This project is part of a summer job at UIT
 - Creating a program that find the most time and cost efficient pathing for boats travelling in the artic region
 - Pathing is based on:
 	- Ice thickness: boats can pass through ice thicker than 2.1 meters (source)